The Hand That Rocks the Cradle Rocks the Boat

 It has been said that feminism is the radical notion that women are people.
 Even more radical, I would suggest, is the notion that was printed on a t-shirt my young daughters once shared: “Kids are people too.”
 At this point in history, allowing them to live and learn in the real world, unfettered by the discrimination inherent in compulsory schooling, is the best way to honor that idea.
 We need to find ways to make that possible without diminishing anyone else’s rights.
 Then we will truly be on the way to creating a more egalitarian society.

-Wendy Priesnitz is Life Learning Magazine's editor, the author of twelve books, and the mother of two adult daughters.
+Wendy Priesnitz is Life Learning Magazine's editor, the author of thirteen books, and the mother of two adult daughters who learned without school.
 Her collection of memoir-style essays and poems about life, learning, mothering and daughtering entitled It Hasn’t Shut Me Up was published in 2013.